jorgebucaran/hyperapp/docs/architecture/actions.md

 ## Transforms

 You may consider refactoring very large and/or complicated actions it into simpler, more manageable functions.
 If so, remember that actions are just messages and, conceptually speaking, are not composable like the functions that implement them.
 That being said, it can at times be advantageous to delegate some state processing to other functions.
-Each of these consituent functions is a **transform** and is intended for use by actions or other transforms.
+Each of these constituent functions is a **transform** and is intended for use by actions or other transforms.

 ```js
 const Liokaiser = (state) => ({